 ‘B’ average or better in all coursework attempted while registered as an upper-division student in the bachelor’s program (3.0 on a 4.0 scale).

-For applicants whose native language is not English, English proficiency exam scores of at least 550 (paper-based) or 80 (internet-based) on the TOEFL or 6.5 on the IELTS.
-English proficiency exam exemptions are based on the country in which the applicant completed their undergraduate degree, not on nationality.
-See the list of TOEFL exempt countries here: http://gradschool.fiu.edu/toefl-exempt-countries/.
+For applicants whose native language is not English, English proficiency exam scores of at least 550 (paper-based) or 80 (internet-based) on the TOEFL, 6.5 on the IELTS or 110 on the Duolingo.
+English proficiency exam exemptions are based on the country in which the applicant completed their undergraduate degree, not on nationality or language of instruction.
+See the list of exempt countries here: http://gradschool.fiu.edu/toefl-exempt-countries/.

 Through the website, applicants will have the opportunity to upload supporting documents, such as a statement of purpose, resume, residency documents for tuition purposes, immigration documents, and the like.
 They can also provide contact information for recommenders who are then prompted to submit the letters of recommendation through the online portal.